-It is not envisaged that the Injury Fund will fully compensate, nor does it attempt to fully compensate individuals.
-Priority consideration shall be the payment of medical expenses.
+Central Council shall from time to time decide and fix a sum, which shall be referred to as the "Maximum Payment" in respect of treatment, salary or wages, for which injured parties shall be considered.

-- 78. The Central Council of the Association shall determine the amount to be paid to an injured party.
-Central Council shall be entitled to take all and every matter it considers relevant into account in coming to its determination.
+73. In determining the amount to be paid to an injured party, the Association shall take all and every matter it considers relevant into account in coming to its determination.

 This may include benefits from Social Welfare, Hospital Services, Medical Cards, Private Medical Insurance and any other benefit of any nature whatsoever accruing to the injured party.
 Nothing in this section shall be construed so as to imply any legal right to the applicant, either in terms of amount of entitlement or to be considered for payment.

-Central Council shall from time to time decide and fix a sum, which shall be referred to as the "Maximum Payment" in respect of treatment, salary or wages, for which injured parties shall be considered. - 79.
-Any player that returns to the sport will be considered to have completed the treatment necessary to be fit to return to the sport, and this will close their claim.
-Where a player is directed to return to sport as part of their rehabilitation and wishes their claim to remain open, she must submit a medical letter advising of this direction from their medical practitioner, following the same protocol as the prior approval requirements. - 80.
-All applications for payment of money from the Injury Fund, shall be signed by the County Secretary or other authorised officer, on an official full Injury Claim Form and shall be accompanied by original receipts, medical certificates where applicable, and any other documentation as required by Central Council.
+74. Any player that returns to the sport will be considered to have completed the treatment necessary to be fit to return to the sport, and this will close their claim.

+Where a player is directed to return to sport as part of their rehabilitation and wishes their claim to remain open, she must submit a medical letter advising of this direction from their medical practitioner, following the same protocol as the prior approval requirements.

+75. All applications for payment of money from the Injury Fund, shall be signed by the County Secretary or other authorised officer, on an official full Injury Claim Form and shall be accompanied by original receipts, medical certificates where applicable, and any other documentation as required by Central Council.